Financial Data Breach Statistics for 2024

 This has become more evident in the past few years, with the number of cyberattacks skyrocketing.

-To show you just how advanced cybercrime has become and how much it costs society, we’ve created this article by compiling the newest financial data breach facts and statistics.
-Use this information to help protect your personal finances and those of your business.
+To show you just how advanced cybercrime has become and how much it costs society, we’ve created this article.
+Use the information to help protect your personal finances and those of your business.
 And, just as importantly, spread the word about this serious threat.

 Key Statistics on Data Breaches for 2024 - Editor’s Choice